 |Further Reading||The 3 Biggest Medieval Kingdoms In Europe|

 One of the biggest questions asked of any medieval military historian is how fast a typically medieval army could march in one day.
-This answer varied a lot depending on the composition of the army, quality of supply lines, and technology available to the army.
+This answer varied a lot depending on the composition of the army, the quality of supply lines, and the technology available to the army.
 What follows is a brief article that gives some statistics for how fast the average medieval army was.

-Generally speaking the average medieval army could cover about 14 miles in one day.
+Generally speaking, the average medieval army could cover about 14 miles in one day.
 This was fast for a medieval army and could only be accomplished if the commander had a supply chain that could keep up with the army.
 However, depending upon the composition of the army they could leave the supply carts behind and cover up to 30/40 miles in a forced march before returning.

 It is important to remember that during medieval army marches the limiting factor was often not the men’s ability to march but rather it was the speed at which they could be resupplied.
 If the army marched too fast then they would leave behind the supply chain and be left without food or water.

 Here at The History Ace I strive to publish the best history articles on the internet.
 If at the end of this article you enjoyed it then consider subscribing to the free newsletter and sharing around the web.

 Without further ado, here is an entire article going over our statistics on how fast medieval armies moved.

 The Speed Of Medieval Armies Was Limited By The Supply Train And Logistics

 When most people discuss how fast medieval armies could move they forget the major limiting factor, the logistics behind organizing and supplying a medieval army.